-On November 3rd, the majority of the U.S. will say goodbye to daylight saving time by turning the clocks back an hour.
+On November 2nd, much of the U.S. will switch to standard time by turning the clocks back one hour.
 Despite the subtle clock shift, the fall time change can create some unique obstacles for drivers that demand attention and precaution.

 NIGHT MOVES

-The fall time change means that more motorists will be traveling America’s roadways during peak traffic times without the benefit of daylight.
-Darkness makes it more difficult to distinguish objects; spot pedestrians, bicyclists and e-scooter riders; and judge distances and speeds of other vehicles.
+The fall time change means that more motorists will be traveling on the nation’s roadways during peak traffic times without the benefit of daylight.
+Darkness makes it more difficult to distinguish objects; spot pedestrians; see bicycle, e-bike and e-scooter riders; and judge distances and speeds of other vehicles.
 Color recognition and peripheral vision are compromised, and glare can temporarily blind you.
-Drivers must instead rely on artificial light sources, and some individuals have a hard time seeing clearly.
+Drivers must instead rely on artificial light sources, and some individuals have a tough time seeing clearly.

-Turning back the clock and the earlier onset of darkness can throw off our internal clocks, and make drivers drowsier than usual.
+Turning back the clock and the earlier onset of darkness can disrupt your body’s natural rhythm, leaving you sluggish and out of sync.
 In fact, sleep experts warn that you can feel sluggish for at least a week or so after the fall time change.
 While most people are aware of the hazards of drinking and driving, many don’t realize that drowsy driving can be just as dangerous.

 HOW TO MINIMIZE THE DANGERS